TranscryptOrg/Transcrypt/README.rst

 Other packages you might like
 =============================

-- Htmltree, effective, minimalistic HTML generator running both on the server using CPython and Bottle and on the client using Transcrypt: https://github.com/Michael-F-Ellis/NearlyPurePythonWebAppDemo (demo) and https://github.com/Michael-F-Ellis/htmltree (package).
+- Htmltree - effective, minimalistic HTML generator running both on the server using CPython and Bottle and on the client using Transcrypt: https://github.com/Michael-F-Ellis/NearlyPurePythonWebAppDemo (demo) and https://github.com/Michael-F-Ellis/htmltree (package).
-- Numscrypt, port of a microscopic part of NumPy to Transcrypt, using JavaScript typed arrays: https://github.com/QQuick/Numscrypt
+- Numscrypt - port of a microscopic part of NumPy to Transcrypt, using JavaScript typed arrays: https://github.com/QQuick/Numscrypt
-- PLC simulator with Arduino code generation: https://github.com/QQuick/SimPyLC
+- SimPyLC - PLC simulator with Arduino code generation: https://github.com/QQuick/SimPyLC